kstenerud/concise-encoding/cte-specification.md

 #### Verbatim Sequence

-A verbatim sequences is a section of a string that must not be interpreted in any way (no special interpretation of whitespace, character sequences, escape sequences, backticks etc) until the specified end sequence is encountered.
+A verbatim sequences is a section of a string that must not be interpreted in any way (no special interpretation of whitespace, character sequences, escape sequences, backticks etc) until the specified end sequence is encountered (similar to how here-documents work in Bash).
 The contents must be a valid [string](#string).

 A verbatim sequence is composed of the following: